Woodland Skimmer (Orthetrum monardi)

 Behaviour

-Males like to perch low down on grass or reed stems near the waters edge.
-Woodland Skimmers are often fairly confiding and reluctant to fly.
+Woodland Skimmers like to perch low down on grass or reed stems near the waters edge.
+They also often perch on the ground.
+Woodland Skimmers are usually fairly confiding and reluctant to fly.
 Once disturbed they seldom fly far before resettling.

 Status and Conservation